Rebecca Schreiber

 Visual Culture Studies, Migration in the Americas, Cultural Studies

-Rebecca M. Schreiber is a Professor in the American Studies Department at University of New Mexico.
-Her research focuses on 20th and 21st century visual art and culture through the lens of migration in the United States, Mexico, and Central America.
+Rebecca M. Schreiber is a Professor in the American Studies Department at University of New Mexico and holds affiliations with the Latin American Iberian Institute, the Feminist Research Institute, and the Southwest Hispanic Research Institute.
+Her research focuses on 20th and 21st century migration between Central America, Mexico and the U.S. through the lens of visual culture.
 Her first book, Cold War Exiles in Mexico: U.S. Dissidents and the Culture of Critical Resistance (2008), is a study of the ways that cultural ideas and aesthetic practices travel across national borders, challenging the binary, nation-based frames of seeing and analyzing post-World War II visual art, film, and literature in the U.S. and Mexico.
 Her second book, The Undocumented Everyday: Migrant Lives and the Politics of Visibility (2018), which received the College Art Association’s Frank Jewett Mather Award for Art Criticism (2019), examines the relationship between documentary aesthetics, Mexican and Central American migration to the U.S. and U.S.-Mexico borderlands, and im/migrant social movements.
 She also co-edited an issue of Radical History Review on “Radical Histories of Sanctuary” with A. Naomi Paik and Jason Ruiz (October 2019).
-Her current book project, “Visualizing Displacement in the Americas: The Aesthetics of Mobility and Immobilization” examines artworks created collaboratively by U.S., Mexican, and Indigenous artists with asylum-seekers from the Northern Triangle of Central America.
-Related to this project she published “Performing Sanctuary,” in Migration and Society: Advances in Research 4 (2021).
-Two other articles are forthcoming from American Literary History and Latin American and Latinx Visual Culture.